-Abstract We prove field quantifier elimination for valued fields endowed with both an analytic structure that is σ -Henselian and an automorphism that is σ -Henselian.
-From this result we can deduce various Ax-Kochen-Eršov type results with respect to completeness and the independence property.
-The main example we are interested in is the field of Witt vectors on the algebraic closure of \mathbb{F}p endowed with its natural analytic structure and the lifting of the Frobenius.
-It turns out we can give a (reasonable) axiomatization of its first-order theory and that this theory does not have the independence property.
+We prove field quantifier elimination for valued fields endowed with both an analytic structure and an automorphism that are $\sigma$ -Henselian.
+From this result we can deduce various Ax-Kochen-Ersov type results with respect to completeness and the NIP property.
+The main example we are interested in is the field of Witt vectors on the algebraic closure of $\mathbb{F}p$ endowed with its natural analytic structure and the lifting of the Frobenius.
+It turns out we can give a (reasonable) axiomatization of its first order theory and that this theory is NIP.

-Keywords: valued fields with an automorphism; analytic structure; separated power series; σ -Henselianity; Witt vectors; NIP
+Keywords: Valued fields with an automorphism, analytic structure, separated power series, $\sigma$ -Henselianity, Witt vectors, NIP.

-2010 Mathematics subject classification: Primary 03C10; 12H10 Secondary 03C45; 32P05; 32B05
+Mathematics Subject Classification (2010): Primary 03C10, 12H10; Secondary 03C45, 32P05, 32B05.